UN ENGAGEMENT

 Report of the Special Rapporteur on the rights of Indigenous Peoples - Protected areas and Indigenous Peoples’ rights: The obligations of States and international organizations (United Nations General Assembly, 2022)

 Read the Special Rapporteur’s report which revisits the issue of protected areas and the rights of indigenous peoples and assesses recent developments with a focus on the obligations of States and international organizations to respect, protect and promote indigenous peoples’ rights.
-The report outlines good practices in promoting indigenous land tenure and management, and benefit-sharing.
+The report outlines good practices in promoting indigenous land tenure and management, as well as benefit-sharing.
 In concluding remarks, the report reiterates that Indigenous Peoples should be the ones to nominate and manage their own sites.

 Tanzania: Experts call for urgent action amid crackdown on civil society ahead of elections (OHCHR, 2024)

-Read a press release from the Office of the United Nations High Commissioner for Human Rights on the ongoing and escalating pattern of human rights violations against opposition political party members, civil society organisations, journalists, Indigenous Peoples and human rights defenders.
+Read a press release from the Office of the United Nations High Commissioner for Human Rights (OHCHR) on the ongoing and escalating pattern of human rights violations against opposition political party members, civil society organisations, journalists, Indigenous Peoples and human rights defenders.

 Read the Special Rapporteur’s report on the unique challenges that Mobile Indigenous Peoples, including pastoralists, face.
 These challenges include the lack of legal recognition, the restriction of land rights and mobility, including transboundary movement, the impact of armed conflict, and barriers to basic social services stemming from socioeconomic, cultural and political marginalization.